 - Check the weather: At best, an unexpected storm can ruin your day on the water.
 At worst, it can create an extremely dangerous situation that you are not prepared for.
 Check what is required: Before you go, familiarize yourself with the rules and regulations of the state and area where you plan to travel.

 - Use life jackets: Most people who drown during a boat trip do not have a life vest, so do not skip the basic safety step.
-Every person on board should have a life vest that fits them properly ̵
+Every person on board should have a life vest that fits them properly ̵1; and should actually carry it.

 - Carrying several communication tools: Mobile phones are not always reliable when you are out on the water.
 It is best to have several forms of communication available if something goes wrong.
 If you have access to two-way radios, a satellite phone, GPS, emergency boats, etc., you give options if your mobile service is poor or an emergency occurs.